2dof/esp_control/README.md

 ESP32 MIKROPYTHON CONTROL LIB
 =============================

-Standard PID control library for esp32 with 2 versions:
+Standard PID control library for esp32 Micropython implementation
-* Micropython code version
-* C code version (for esp-idf)

 Basic architecture of control lib will be based on PID-ISA schematic (see PID_ISA_SCHEMA.pdf) with additionals functionalities as for control outout value postprocessing (not shown on schematic):